richidubey/Solving-Wumpus-World-Problem-using-Artificial-Intelligence/README.md

 ---

+##Thanks:

+Dr. Sujith Thomas for having this as an assignment in Artificial Intelligence CS F407, Fall 2020, BITS Pilani.
 DPLL Algorithm from : Artificial Intelligence A Modern Approach Third Edition by Stuart Russell and Peter Norvig.